id-Software/DOOM-3-BFG/README.md

 * OpenAL Soft sound backend primarily developed for Linux but works on Windows as well
 * Sourcecode cleanup using the Artistic Style C++ beautifier to ensure the Git diffs and logs are clean
 * Fixed tons of warnings using the Clang compiler
-* Fast compile times using precompiled header support
+* Fast compile times using precompiled header support which allows to compile the entire engine and builtin tools in less than 30 seconds on a Ryzen 9
 * Although not really supported but runs on exotic hardware like MIPS64, PPC64 and ARM architectures
 * Updated idRenderLog to support RenderDoc and Nvidia's Nsight and only issue OpenGL or Vulkan debug commands if the debug extensions are detected.
 Reference: https://devblogs.nvidia.com/best-practices-gpu-performance-events/